PhillypHenning/Witchlight/Sessions/Arc-4/Twilight-Court.md

     - The Twin princes of King Gloam who usurped his Twilight Kingdom

 - The Courtroom has been locked off and sealed with the 6 seals of Twilight.
-    - Kennel Master     Oliender
+    - Kennel Master     Keith
     - Guard Captain     Oliender
     - Court Magician    Walawanda Tifunric the pointy hat
     - Trapmaker         Badda Poof
-    - Invisible Hand    Mr. Hush
+    - Invisible Hand    Dea Prolif

 # Main Entrance
 ## Ingress and Egress